On Polynomial Multiplication in Chebyshev Basis

 \subsection{Complexity Analysis}

 Algorithm {\tt PM-Chebyshev} is exactly an algorithmic translation of (\ref{eq:directmethod3}).
 Its correctness is thus immediate from (\ref{eq:directmethod2}) and (\ref{eq:reduction}).

 Its complexity is $O(\M(n))+O(n)$ operations in $\R$.
 It is easy to see that coefficients $f_k$ and $g_k$ are computed by two products of polynomials of degree $d=n-1$ given in monomial basis.
-This exactly needs $2M(n)$ operations in $\R$.
+This exactly needs $2\M(n)$ operations in $\R$.
 Note that defining polynomials $\bar{a}(x), \bar{b}(x)$ and $\bar{r}(x)$ does not need any operations in $\R$.
 The complexity of the algorithm is therefore deduced from the number of operations in (\ref{eq:directmethod3}) and the fact that $d= n-1$.
 The exact number of operations in \R of Algorithm {\tt PM-Chebyshev} is $2\M(n)+8n-10$.
 The extra linear operations are divided into $4n-4$ multiplications and $4n-6$ additions.

-It is possible to decrease these numbers by setting to zero the constant coefficient of the polynomials $\bar{a}(x)$ and $\bar{b}(x)$ (i.e. $a_0=b_0=0$) just before the computation of $\bar{g}(x)$.
+Looking closely to (\ref{eq:term}) and (\ref{eq:reduction}), one can see that these equations only differ by the terms $a_0b_0$, $a_0b_k$ and $a_kb_0$.
+This explains the negative terms in (\ref{eq:directmethod3}) which corrects these differences.
+Assuming input polynomials have constant coefficients $a_0$ and $b_0$ equal to zero, then it is obvious that (\ref{eq:term}) and (\ref{eq:reduction}) will give the same values.
+Considering this remark, it is possible to decrease the number of operations in Algorithm {\tt PM-Chebyshev} by modifying the value of the constant coefficient of $\bar{a}(x)$ and $\bar{b}(x)$ to be zero (i.e. $a_0=b_0=0$) just before the computation of $\bar{g}(x)$.
 Indeed, this removes all the occurrences of $a_0$ and $b_0$ in (\ref{eq:reduction}) which gives the following relation:

 and therefore simplifies (\ref{eq:directmethod3}) to

 Embedding this tricks into Algorithm {\tt PM-Chebyshev} leads to an exact complexity of $2\M(n)+4n-3$ operations in $\R$, where extra linear operations are divided into $2n-1$ multiplications and $2n-2$ additions.